 The Pastor felt rested, as if awakening from a good night’s sleep.
 He opened his eyes to find himself floating in a cloud.
 It was so peaceful.
 Then he heard his name called.
-The voice was soft and low...and beckoning.
+It was an otherworldly voice, low and soft...and beckoning.
 The cloud parted before him to reveal a towering gate of two doors.
 They were white with streaks of pink, like—yes, pearls!
 The doors began to open.

 “Desi!
 Desi!” he was called again.
-But it was a different voice, urgently calling him.
+But it was a different voice, and it was urgently calling him.

 “Wake up!
 Wake up!” said Bert, knelling beside the sofa and shaking the Pastor.

 “Lord!
 Save me!” the Pastor cried out.

 The Pastor opened his eyes with a start.
 “The earthquake!
 The cloud!”

 “Earthquake?
 Cloud?
 What in tarnation you talkin’ about, Desi?”